perevalovds/ofxWord2Vec/README.md

 # ofxWord2Vec

-ofxWord2Vec is an addon for openframeworks, which implements word2vec word embedding in C++, with ready-to-use example for computing word arithmetics such as
+ofxWord2Vec is an addon for openframeworks, which implements word2vec word implekemted in pure C++, with ready-to-use example for computing word arithmetics such as

 'king - man + woman'